 This was my first foyer into writing at the novel level, and as The Judas Syndrome went on to win awards and accolades, its successes prompted me to continue the writing and self publishing journey.

 Apocalyptic books took a back seat to experimenting with other genres until the summer of 2016, when a story emerged during a bedtime reading to my six-year-old daughter.
 Eyes too tired to read another page from her children’s books, I turned out the light and this story about environmental awareness popped into my head.
 I went on about how the earth rumbled and the sky fell and the water rose and all because of the damage we were doing to the planet.
-When she was asleep I sat down and wrote what had poured out of me and thought; ‘there’s a book in there somewhere’.
+I sat down and wrote what had poured out of me and thought; ‘there’s a book in there somewhere’.
 As it turned out, it was to be a picture book.

 It’s a tell it like it is story which includes dark pen and ink illustrations to help visualize the story.
 I wanted to make sure people take away the vision I had for the book.
 Be scared.
 Be very scared that our world could end up like the one in the book.
 Do something about it.
 Stop the apocalypse before it becomes unstoppable.